 Why do fans hate the film version of Faramir so much?

-Well, for starters, Faramir in the 2002 adaptation is a lot less likeable than his literary counterpart.
-Positioned as secondary antagonist, he makes life tough for Frodo and Sam, partly because of the corrupting influence of the One Ring, but partly because of his deep-rooted need to prove himself the equal of his brother, Boromir.
+Jackson’s take on Faramir in The Two Towers is obviously markedly different to Tolkien’s – but why do fans object to it so intensely?
+For starters, Faramir in the 2002 adaptation is a lot less likable than his literary counterpart.
+Positioned as a secondary antagonist, he makes life tough for Frodo and Sam.
+This is partly because of the corrupting influence of the One Ring, but partly because of his pathological need to prove himself the equal of his brother, Boromir.
+Any way you slice it, movie Faramir is straight-up meaner.

-In fairness to Lord of the Rings readers, Faramir’s harsher temperament in the Two Towers film is genuinely jarring, especially since he’s essentially an author surrogate.
+And In fairness to Lord of the Rings readers, Faramir’s harsher temperament in the Two Towers film is genuinely jarring, especially since he’s essentially an author surrogate.
 Tolkien modelled Faramir’s personality on his own – instilling in Faramir his own distaste for violence and preference for literature and music over more “manly” pursuits – which makes Jackson’s adjustments seem all the more galling.

 “A chance for Faramir, Captain of Gondor, to show his quality.”